Sub-agents

-Subagents are specialized agents that work under a supervisor agent to handle specific tasks.
-This architecture enables the creation of complex agent workflows where each subagent focuses on its area of expertise, coordinated by a supervisor.
+Sub-agents are agents that work under a supervisor agent to handle specific tasks.
+This architecture allows you to create agent workflows where each sub-agent focuses on a specific domain, coordinated by a supervisor.

-- Workflow Orchestration: Build complex, multi-step workflows by having a supervisor delegate tasks to the appropriate specialized agents.
+- Workflow orchestration: Build multi-step workflows by delegating tasks to appropriate agents

-- Modularity: Easily swap or add specialized agents without disrupting the entire system.
+- Modularity: Add or swap agents without disrupting the entire system

 Creating Individual Agents

-First, create the specialized agents that will serve as subagents:
+Create the agents that will serve as sub-agents:

 import { Agent } from "@voltagent/core";